Self-propulsion via slipping: frictional swimming in multi-legged locomotors: Abstract

 \section{Abstract}

-Locomotion is typically studied in continuous media where bodies and legs experience forces generated by the flowing medium, or on solid substrates dominated by friction.
-In the former, slipping through the medium is unavoidable and necessary for propulsion.
-In the latter, slip is often assumed undesirable and/or minimal.
-We discover in laboratory experiments that the land locomotion of a multisegmented/legged robophysical model proceeds via slipping and can be viewed as terrestrial “swimming”.
-Robophysical experiments varying leg and body wave reveal that inertial effects are minimal.
-Numerical simulations and theoretical analysis demonstrate that the periodic leg-substrate contact allows analysis via an effective Resistive Force Theory akin to that in flowable media such that the system experiences an effective viscous drag and acquired drag anisotropy.
-Analysis of body and leg dominated propulsion reveals how body undulation can buffer the robot against vertical heterogeneities (randomly distributed leg scale vertical obstacles) in otherwise flat frictional terrain.
-Locomotion performance of the 40 legged 10 cm long desert centipede \textit{S. polymorpha}) moving at relatively high speeds ($\sim 0.5$ body lengths/sec) over a range of body and leg waves is well described by the theory.
+Locomotion is typically studied either in continuous media where bodies and legs experience forces generated by the flowing medium, or on solid substrates dominated by friction.
+In the former, centralized coordination is believed to facilitate appropriate slipping through the medium for propulsion.
+In the latter, slip is often assumed minimal and thus avoided via decentralized controls.
+We discover in laboratory experiments that terrestrial locomotion of a meter scale multi-segmented/legged robophysical model resembles undulatory fluid swimming.
+Experiments varying waves of limb stepping and body bending reveal how these parameters result in effective terrestrial locomotion despite seemingly ineffective isotropic frictional contacts.
+Dissipation dominates over inertial effects in this macroscopic-scaled regime, resulting in essentially geometric locomotion akin to microscopic-scale swimming.
+Theoretical analysis demonstrates that the high-dimensional multi-segmented/legged dynamics can be simplified to a centralized low-dimensional model, which reveals an effective Resistive Force Theory with an acquired viscous drag anisotropy.
+We extend our low-dimensional, geometric analysis to illustrate how body undulation can aid performance in non-flat obstacle-rich terrains and also use the scheme to quantitatively model how body undulation affects performance of biological centipede locomotion (the desert centipede \textit{S. polymorpha}) moving at relatively high speeds ($\sim 0.5$ body lengths/sec).
 Our results could facilitate control of multilegged robots in complex terradynamic scenarios.